sbarb/emailServer/README.md

     -help   Displays help page

-    Default configs are stored in /conf/defult-mail.conf
+    If passing in a config file it will override the default Default configs are stored in

-    If passing in a config file it will override the /conf/defult-mail.conf
+    /conf/default-mail.conf

 ## Config file options: